Severe Weather Awareness Week: Lightning safety tips and how local organizations are preparing after strike takes Kansas life in 2019

 You want to avoid trees, water and metal objects.
 If you feel the hair on your neck or arms start to stand up, crouch down.
 Do not lay down flat.

 In just a few short weeks, runners will be gearing up for the Chisholm Trail Marathon.
-Not only is Michael and avid runner but he’s also the director.
-With such a large scale event, he says if lightning were to strike, they’re ready to take action.
+Not only is Langston an avid runner, but he’s also the director.
+With such a large scale event, he says if lightning were to strike, they are ready to take action.

 Make sure to monitor the weather forecast days in advance.
 Our weather can change quickly, so be ready to cancel or postpone outdoor activities.

-“If the weather’s bad, go run at the ymca, or run at home, be safe.
-That’s the most important thing, is don’t chance it.”
+“If the weather’s bad, go run at the YMCA or run at home.
+Be safe.
+That’s the most important thing.”

 Remember, your behavior determines your risk of being struck by lightning.